Place

 The result is a stark International Style design of flat-roofed rectangular volumes with either glass or unornamented stucco walls, all in dramatic black and white with bright red accents.

 For more than six decades and counting it has been the portal by which some of America’s most beloved television shows have been produced.
 From within its modern and custom-designed stages, television broke new ground, from variety/sketch comedy television shows like The Carol Burnett Show to the life of Archie Bunker and the controversial issues of the day in All in the Family.
-Programs are still filmed at Television City, including The Price Is Right.
+The Price Is Right was filmed at Television City until 2023.
 If you drive by at the right time of day, you’ll see costumed hopefuls waiting in line for their chance to win cash and prizes.

 About This Place